-The Oyster Harbour Catchment Group is led by a committed committee of community members who represent local interests.
-They are responsible for guiding and overseeing the delivery of Natural Resource Management (NRM) initiatives and production outcomes for the subregion.
+The Oyster Harbour Catchment Group is led by a dedicated committee of community members who represent a range of local interests.
+They are responsible for guiding and overseeing the delivery of Natural Resource Management (NRM) initiatives carried out by the group.

 Our Committee